 Once the family signs the new non-public housing lease, the family will no longer be a public housing participant family.
 The family will no longer be subject to income examinations, are precluded from participating in the resident council, and cannot participate in any programs that are only for public housing or low-income families (e.g. earned income disallowance, Family Self-Sufficiency program).
-The PHA will not provide such families with hearing or grievance rights.

-The non-public housing over-income (NPHOI) lease will contain all required provisions listed at 24 CFR 960.509.
+The non-public housing over-income lease will contain all required provisions listed at 24 CFR 960.509.
 The initial term of the lease will be for one year.
 Upon expiration of the initial lease term, the lease will not renew automatically, and subsequent leases will state renewal terms.
 At any time, the CDA may terminate tenancy in accordance with 24 CFR 960.509(b)(11) and in accordance with state and local law.

 Upon execution of the lease, the tenant will be required pay the amount of monthly tenant rent (known as the alternative non-public housing rent) determined by the CDA in accordance with HUD regulations.
 The CDA will comply with state and local law in giving the tenant written notice stating any changes in the amount of tenant rent.
 Charges assessed under the lease will be due in accordance with state and local law.
 The alternative non-public housing rent will be the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit.